Our Curriculum Intent

 - Run an enterprise

-Click on this link to see our forum presentation on our curriculum design:
+Click on the link below to see our forum presentation on our curriculum design:

 At Landewednack School we follow a ‘skills-based’ curriculum.
 This means that a clear progression of skills is taught from Nursery to Year Six, through exciting, relevant topics and experiences.
 We do this by following the Chris Quigley ‘Essentials’ curriculum; this sets out essential coverage, learning objectives and standards which are required for all subjects.